Deceptrax123/Self-Supervised-Learning-using-YOLOv5-Backbone/readme.md

 - Create directories to save checkpoints and edit the paths as required in the ```train.py``` files.
 - To train from Scratch, run the  ```train.py``` file under ```Scripts```, for fine-tuning yolov5s backbone, run ```train.py``` under ```Scripts_COCO```
 - After generating the weights, run the ```keys.py``` file to match the state dictionary keys to that of YOLOv5.
-- Usage of these backbone weights for Ultralytics YOLOv5 training and fine-tuning will be detailed in the upcoming release.

 ## Environment Variables
 |Variable|Description|